Rancilio Silvia Review + Modding Options & the New Silvia Pro

 I’ve been steaming milk first and pulling shots second with the Silvia, as I’ll get to shortly, so I got into grinding and doing puck prep first, and putting the portafilter down ready to go, so that I’m not leaving the milk cooling down for too long while I’m faffing about grinding, distributing and tamping.

-I’ve been using the Eureka Mignon with the Silvia, the Specialita version which was likewise provided (on loan) by shop coffee.
-I’ve used this mill before, and using it with the Silvia reminded me of what a wonderful little coffee grinder this is, for the relatively low cost.
+I’ve been using the Eureka Mignon with the Silvia, the Specialita version which was also provided (on loan) by shop coffee.
+I’ve used this grinding machine before, and using it with the Silvia reminded me of what a excellent little grinder this is, for the relatively low cost.

-I’ve been doing the same puck prep routine that I usually do with other espresso coffee machines, which involves doing the WDT (Wiess Distribution Technique) with this inexpensive mechanical keycap puller that I literally snipped the ends off.
+I’ve been doing the same puck prep routine that I usually do with other espresso machines, which involves doing the WDT (Wiess Distribution Recipe) with this economical mechanical keycap puller that I very snipped the ends off.

-Research study done by folk a lot more technical and experienced than me appears to suggest that utilizing two tools may produce the best effects, 0.4mm diametre pins for deeper DWT and then thinner (around 0.2mm) pins for dealing with the surface.
+Scientific research done by folk a lot more technical and experienced than me appears to recommend that utilizing two tools may produce the perfect impacts, 0.4mm diametre pins for deeper DWT and then thinner (around 0.2mm) pins for dealing with the surface.

-So I’ve bought this 0.4mm equipment, and this 0.25ml equipment both from Etsy, along with some other tools from various places that I’m going to be experimenting with, I’ll create a video about this once I’ve figured out what I think works best, and I’ll update this post accordingly when I’ve done that.
+So I’ve bought this 0.4mm equipment, and this 0.25ml equipment both from Etsy, along with some other tools from various places that I’m going to be experimenting with, I’ll create a video about this once I’ve figured out what I think works perfect, and I’ll update this article accordingly when I’ve done that.

 In the meantime, for an in-depth video on WDT at the moment I think this one from Lance Hedrick is probably the best: